As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Most decent trimming hammers weigh about two to three pounds and give you all of the flexibility and versatility you need to get the job done.
 Some good options for these types of trimming hammers include:

-- The Estwing Trim Hammer, which is an imported sixteen-ounce steel trim hammer.
+- The Estwing Trim Hammer (Amazon link) is an imported sixteen-ounce steel trim hammer.
 It comes with a fourteen-inch straight handle and also offers a straight face.

-- The Estwing Finish Hammer, which is both a finishing and a trim hammer.
+- The Estwing Finish Hammer (Amazon link) is both a finishing and a trim hammer.
 This hammer is sixteen ounces and is comprised of drop-forged steel.
 It is also both tempered and heat-treated.

 The other good news, which you can probably already see from our above list, is that a decent trim hammer isn’t all that expensive.
 If you have about ten bucks, you should be fine.